sceckert/IntroDHFall2022/_assignments/close-reading-data-visualization-assignment.md

 # Close Reading a Data Visualization

-In this assignment, you'll perform a short "close reading" of a single data visualization.
+In this assignment, you'll perform a short "close reading" of [a single data visualization that appears in one of the readings listed below](#Choose-a-data-visualization-from-one-of-the following-works).
 Your goal is to pay careful attention to the particular choices made in the visualization: how it's put together, and the kind of arguments it is used to make.
 As a part of this assignment, you'll "cite" the graph by including the image at the top of your document.
 Your job is to notice even the slightest details about the graph––don't assume that just because you've included the document that a reader or viewer will notice the same things as you.

 Questions your close reading should address: